SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/howto/send-email.md

 3. Choose the **Send email** task.

-4. The **Send email** dialog opens.
-Specify here which fields the recipients will be placed in.
+4. In the **Send email** dialog, specify which fields the recipients will be placed in.

     * **To**: field for the primary recipients (the people you expect to reply to the message).
     * **Cc**: field for the people you want to have a copy of the message, mainly for information.